Visual Studio Scrum process template for Visual Studio ALM

 Dashboards display project data, support investigation tasks, and help teams to perform common tasks quickly.
 The following dashboards support the display of Team Web Access parts for listing work items and reports built from in the Analysis Services cube.

-To use dashboards, both a SharePoint server a project portal must be configured for the team project.
+To use dashboards, both a SharePoint server and a project portal must be configured for the team project.